Course

 • Small Buyouts - Private Equity Practicum

-Small Buyouts Private Equity Practicum (“PEP”) is will engage Tuck students in a hands-on learning experience to apply what they have learned in other Tuck classes as well as from their pre-Tuck careers and internships developing their private markets investment fluency, pattern recognition and judgement applied in the real-world context of actual small and middle market buyout acquisitions and investment theses.
-The learning objective of the class is to enhance the students’ effectiveness in the private investment industry, whether that involvement comes through becoming an investor, becoming a manager of a private institutionally owned business, or as one of the many other participants (consultants, bankers, etc.) in the industry, through relevant, actionable, “real-world” experiential learning.
-The class is delivered through two curricular elements: a) Deal Review Lab: the review, preparation, presentation and group discussion/evaluation of a series of current and/or recent, real small market buyout opportunity “cases” led by students to simulate an investment committee setting and b) Investment Thesis development: individual student research into an industry sub-segment or other theme to develop and deliver a potentially actionable private equity investment targeting thesis.
+Small Buyouts Private Equity Practicum (“PEP”) will engage Tuck students in a hands-on learning experience to develop their private markets investment fluency, pattern recognition and investment judgement applied in the real-world context of small and middle market buyout acquisitions and investment thesis development.
+The learning objective of the class is to enhance the students’ effectiveness in the private investment industry, whether that future involvement comes through becoming an investor, becoming a manager of a private institutionally owned business, buying a small business as an investor or operator, or as one of the many other participants (consultants, bankers, lenders, etc.) in the industry, through relevant, actionable, “real-world” exposure to the small company buyout underwriting process.
+The class is delivered through two curricular elements: a) the Deal Lab: the review, preparation, presentation and group discussion/evaluation of a series of current and/or recent, real small market buyout opportunity “cases” led by students and facilitated by the instructor to simulate a private equity buyout investment committee setting and b) the Investment Thesis Project: individual student research into an industry sub-segment or other theme to develop and deliver a potentially actionable private equity investment targeting thesis.

 Spring